 - Library chair: Also located in the library, this beautiful chair is upholstered in luxurious Christopher Hyland fabric (below, top right).

 This year’s Historic Garden Week will run from April 21–28 throughout Virginia.
 Homes and gardens in Albemarle County and Charlottesville will be showcased April 21–23, with Castle Hill open for tours on Sunday, April 22, from 10am–5pm.
 Visitors will be able to experience both the gardens and parts of this beautiful home.
 During the tour on Sunday, Castle Hill Cider will serve as the headquarters with tickets for sale, local architecture, horticulture and historical experts, vendors and food.

-Click here to see the full feature on Castle Hill in the brand new Charlottesville Wine & Country Living.
+Click here to see the full feature on Castle Hill in the brand new Wine & Country Life. ~

 Lead photo by Steve Trumbull, Courtesy of The Charlottesville Garden Club